top of page

 The woods had gone silent.

-A chill slid down my spine and the ticking in my mind grew louder.
+A chill slid down my spine and the ticking in my mind returned, louder than before.

 A figure stepped out from behind a cluster of trees.